Choppargh/GlobalTradeTycoonGame/replit.md

   * Applied consistent rounded styling to game tabs, welcome screens, rules page, and leaderboard
   * Improved visual hierarchy with increased padding and enhanced shadow effects
   * Created more organic, approachable design language throughout the application
+- June 18, 2025.
+Complete Rounded Corner Implementation:
+  * Applied rounded-3xl corners to all remaining containers throughout the application
+  * Enhanced all 7 sections on rules page with consistent rounded-3xl styling and shadow effects
+  * Updated all buttons (Play Now, Start Trading Now, authentication buttons) with rounded-2xl corners
+  * Applied rounded styling to leaderboard page, policy pages, terms pages, and authentication forms
+  * Achieved complete design consistency with softer, more organic interface across all pages
+  * All containers now use rounded-3xl with shadow-lg effects for visual depth and cohesion
 ```

 ## User Preferences